Welcome to our Photoshop in 60 Seconds series, in which you can learn a Photoshop skill, feature, or technique in just a minute!

 Destructive Versus Non-Destructive Post-Production Workflows

-In raster image editing programs like Adobe Photoshop you can edit an image two ways: destructively and non-destructively.
+In raster image editing programs like Adobe Photoshop, you can edit an image two ways: Destructively and Non-destructively.
 With destructive editing you overwrite the original pixel values, and can’t go back and change things later.
-With non-destructive editing you use Adjustment Layers, Smart Objects and other tools and techniques to modify the image without overwriting the original data.
+With non-destructive editing, you use Adjustment Layers, Smart Objects and other tools and techniques to modify the image without overwriting the original data.

-To make the same change non-destructively, you use a Hue/Saturation adjustment layer instead.
-Once again, increase the saturation.
-This time, even if we go too far, we can double click on the adjustment layer and dial the effect back to a better amount.
+To make the same change non-destructively, you use a Hue/Saturation Adjustment Layer instead.
+Once again, increase the Saturation.
+This time, even if we go too far, we can double click on the Adjustment Layer and dial the effect back to a better amount.